 We were getting ready to move out again.
-I glanced at the foot-guy; he never really acknowledged me personally, one way or another.
-I wondered what was worth that perpetual smile to him.
+I glanced at the foot-guy; he never really acknowledged me personally, one way or another...except for that crazed grin.
+I wondered what was worth that perpetual expression to him.
 To me his worried VC reaper's eyes betrayed inner grief, and the liar's forced smile said he still feared he could die, even today.
-And then it seemed to make sense: his comedy/tragedy theatre mask spoke perfect English, and boiled down to: my war is over...my life is not-how about yours?
+And then it seemed to make sense: his comedy/tragedy theatre mask spoke perfect English, and boiled down to: my war is over ... my life is not over - how about yours?
 And I realized my life had the same warranty as his: "even today" ... or not.
 Even with his mangled foot dangling by a sun-dried tendon, he was still breathing.
-He blew another smoke ring, like when a howitzer fires a playful eat-this H&I round-then closed his eyes to the victors passing Bunker Hill-10 as its meager shade crept away with the rising sun.
-A lingering glance (pity?), I noticed half of Charlie's body was cloaked in shade or sunlight, splitting him like a carpenter's scribe of life and last night's dark frantic battle-death- melding into langured-thoughts, best forgotten.

 I was glad to move on knowing full well the pathetically-happy and pain-racked grin he wore could become the lasting lingering memory of this day...for the rest of my life.
-I wondered if that is what he saw in my expression, as he had stared at me? and if so, did he see that I could have as easily said a prayer for him, or killed him outright?
-Here I was all armed up and all, moving by dozens of prisoners.
-It was amazing.
-The prisoners didn't seem mad at us, not that we cared, their heads bowed but eyes furtively tracking those who might yet kill them.
-They were scared, yet seemingly ready to face and endure danger or pain as karma presented; and no doubt concerned about their immediate future, but mostly just defeated.
-A lot of their comrads had died, with many still laying in plain view in nearby blooded fields.
-If your eyes were open, you couldn't help but see them.
+I wondered if that is what he saw in my expression, as he had stared at me, and if so, did he see that I could have as easily said a prayer for him, or killed him outright?

+Moving by dozens of prisoners, I saw that many were brooding, heads bowed but eyes furtively tracking those who might yet kill them.
+Some played the stare-down game, they were scared, yet seemingly ready to face and endure danger or pain as karma presented.
 Frankly, I don't remember feeling hatred for them either.
 It was almost like...feeling sorry for them...all wounded and shot up...holes in them and all...pieces missing on some.
 And the bodies ... just scattered everywhere you looked across the fields (I know I've repeated this, but you just had to see it to understand its impact): tall grass-bodies.
-Dry creeks-bodies and parts.
-Bogs, marshes, shallow creeks-bodies floating.
-Glassy ponds...bodies submerged and staring up from below.
+Dry creeks bodies and parts.
 Almost all of the prisoners were really messed up -torn up-and here and there a wounded prisoner had died amongst them; some wearing an ugly scowl or blissful expression frozen on their faces.
 But all of their misery and loss was necessary-I knew it could have gone the other way and been American bodies strewn about.

-I know I've compared it to movies, but it was not like any Hollywood movie I ever saw and will never make that comparison again-these guys were not just dead, they were wardead and there is no comparison to the brutality of that.
+I know I've compared it to movies, but it was not really like any Hollywood movie I ever saw, and will never make that comparison again-these guys were not just dead, they were war-dead and there is no comparison to the brutality of that.
 Globs of human messes caked here and there...some pieces not even near a body for whomever to try and match with a gruesome puzzle.

 Our QRT and others were in place at Bunker Hill-10 area until the perimeter sweep started.
 The perimeter sweep was the third big Tết-thing I was a part of.
 By then, there were a lot of us.
-I didn't know Capt Maisey was killed until...about morning...maybe a little earlier than that.
-I heard about the augmentee, Airman Muse (augmentee), but I didn't even know that for quite a while...the next day sometime, when all the info started coming in as more than rumors.
+I didn't know Capt Maisey was killed until...about morning... maybe a little earlier than that.
+I heard about the augmentee, Airman Muse (augmentee), but I didn't even know that for quite a while...the next day sometime, when all the info started coming in as more than just rumors.